-Admitted to the master programme are, conditional upon the required proficiency in English as specified in Article 2.2 and proficiency in mathematics as specified in Article 2.4:
+Admitted to the master programme are, conditional upon sufficient proficiency in English (full-time programme) or Dutch (Part-time programme) as stated in article 2.3 and 2.4 and sufficient proficiency in mathematics (full-time and part-time programme) as stated in article 2.5:

 - 1. Those who have obtained a Bachelor or Master of Science degree at a Dutch university in

-- Public Health;
+- European Public Health;

-- Economics;
+- Health Sciences, with at least one course on healthcare management or health policy;

-- Health Sciences;
+- Human Health and Life Sciences;

-- Health and Society;
+- (Business) Economics;

 - Medicine;

-- Law;
+- Business administration;

-- Pharmacy;
+- Public administration;

-Or students with a bachelor or master degree related to one of the main disciplines; Health Sciences, Economics, Policy or Law.
-Such to be determined by the Admission Board.
+- Medische Informatiekunde.

-Those who have a positive decision (admission statement) granted by the Admission Board, on behalf of the Executive Board of Erasmus University Rotterdam and the Dean of the Faculty of Medicine and Health Sciences, for the duration of the academic year.
+- 2. Those who have obtained a Bachelor or Master of Science degree at a non-Dutch university related to one of the main disciplines; Health Sciences, Economics, Management or Policy.
+Such to be determined by the Admission Board. - 3.
+Those who have a positive decision (admission statement), granted by the Admission Board on behalf of the Executive Board of Erasmus University Rotterdam and the Dean of the Faculty of Medicine and Health Sciences, for the duration of the academic year.